 What are the most common Jeep Wrangler problems?

-According to Au7o's analysis of 6,731+ owner reports, the 2018-2018 Jeep Wrangler has 6 documented issues.
-The most frequently reported are: Steering Stabilizer Failure/Death Wobble, Front/Rear Driveshaft Vibration and U-Joint Wear, Pentastar V6 Oil Consumption.
-Of these, 1 is rated critical and should be addressed promptly.
+According to Au7o's analysis of 6,731+ owner reports, the 2018-2018 Jeep Wrangler has 11 documented issues.
+The most frequently reported are: Steering Stabilizer Failure/Death Wobble, TIPM (Totally Integrated Power Module) failure — fuel pump relay & random electrical faults, Death Wobble: violent front-end shaking at highway speed (solid front axle).
+Of these, 4 are rated critical and should be addressed promptly.

 Is the Jeep Wrangler reliable?

-The 2018-2018 Jeep Wrangler has 6 known issues documented across 6,731+ owner reports.
-1 issue is rated critical: Steering Stabilizer Failure/Death Wobble.
+The 2018-2018 Jeep Wrangler has 11 known issues documented across 6,731+ owner reports.
+4 issues are rated critical: Steering Stabilizer Failure/Death Wobble and TIPM (Totally Integrated Power Module) failure — fuel pump relay & random electrical faults and Death Wobble: violent front-end shaking at highway speed (solid front axle) and Manual transmission clutch pressure plate overheating / fire risk (recall 21V-028 & 23V-116).
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Jeep Wrangler problems?